Measuring the Distance Between Activity Populations

 )

-Times are typically minutes from midnight but for now any consistent unit works; the library normalises internally.
+Start and end times are typically minutes from midnight but for now any consistent unit works; the library normalises internally.

 What sort of distances?

 On it’s own a schedule is a complex object.
-As a though experiment we can image representing a schedule as 1440 activity choices (each representing a minute of the day).
+As a thought experiment we can image representing a schedule as 1440 activity choices (each representing a minute of the day).
 If we were to represent a schedule with just two possible activity types (say home and work) then there are $2^{1440}$ possible schedules.
 A population is then comprised of potentially millions of person’s schedules.

 import pandas as pd